open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 This page shows a list of useful config option to customize App Suite UI.
 We recommend to read the [main article](../configuration.html) on how to configure App Suite UI first.

 ## Namespaces
 Settings are logically divided via namespaces for each module.
-The namespace itself is divided by a doube slash `//` from the setting's name when written down to a config file.
+The namespace itself is divided by a double slash `//` from the setting's name when written down to a config file.
 Ensure to always use the double slash in your settings string, otherwise this will lead to errors and your setting will not work.